 Western Historical Manuscript Collection: Lester Dent’s papers and his manuscripts are on file at the University of Missouri in Columbia.
 “Doc Savage, Supreme Adventurer” is the first folder in the section dealing with Doc Savage.
 Henry Ralston and John Nanovic are listed as the authors.

-February 25, 1932 – Street & Smith editor-in-chief F. E. Blackwell contacts Lester Dent about doing some lead stories in The Shadow Magazine.
-The letter has a handwritten note “This is the start of Doc Savage, Mrs. Dent.”
+February 25, 1932 – Street & Smith editor-in-chief F. E. Blackwell contacts Lester Dent about doing some lead stories in The Shadow Detective Monthly magazine.
+Blackwell’s letter has a handwritten note on it, “This is the start of Doc Savage, Mrs. Dent.”
 Dent’s address is listed as 1132 South Quincy, Tulsa, Oklahoma.
 Source: WHMC Folder C3701_f3

 March 4, 1932 – Lester Dent writes back to F. E. Blackwell at Street & Smith expressing his interest in the offer.
 Dent’s address is listed as 4333 46th Street, Long Island, New York.
 Source: WHMC Folder C3701_f3